Sustainable clean water in Gaza

 £76 provides access to new latrines, a prayer room and vital hygiene awareness training for one schoolgirl or teacher.

 £152 provides access to new latrines, a prayer room and vital hygiene awareness training for two schoolgirls or teachers.

 £228 provides access to new latrines, a prayer room and vital hygiene awareness training for three schoolgirls or teachers.

 Human Appeal's work in Gaza and the West Bank

 Human Appeal has been working in Palestine for over ten years.
 In 2018, you helped over 300,000 Gazans with lifesaving projects that improved livelihoods and sanitation, and delivered food, shelter, and water.
 We installed water desalination plants in three hospitals and in Al-Aqsa University, which provides 13,000 students with 70 litres of safe drinking water every day.

-One person can work wonders.
-Donate the best of charities this Ramadan.
+Donate the best of charities today.